vijay-shankaranand/tp/docs/UserGuide.md

 Format: `add_event n/NAME d/DATE a/ADDRESS`

-* An event must have a mandatory name, date and address.
 * The event name **must not already exist** in JobFestGo.
 * Date must be valid and should be in the appropriate (YYYY-MM-DD) format.
 * Date should **not** be before the current date.